Founder of White Crane Academy

 I knew from the start that I wanted to be an instructor.
 In a previous career I had been an English teacher, so teaching was something that both came naturally to me, and I had been trained in.
 After a training trip to Beijing in 2008, I graded to become a full instructor and began the next part of my martial arts journey.

 What started out with one kung fu class, over a number of years has become my full time passion (I can’t call it a job!).
 I spent many years teaching in the evenings and at weekends, alongside my other previous career (IT support) before the magical elixir of hard work, good fortune, and time paid off and I was able to focus on teaching martial arts full time.

-I no longer train with my original White Crane instructor but over the last few years have spent a lot of time dedicated to forging links with China.
+I no longer train with my original White Crane instructor but over several years spent time forging links with China.
 I am very proud to be a student of Master Ping of FangYuan Tai Chi, Jieyang, China.
-I frequently travel to China to learn and train several times per week online with Master Ping, focusing on Chen (18, 74, 42, 56, weapons) and Yang (24) tai chi.
-I now also teach the Chen 18 and Yang 24 forms as part of the WCA syllabus.
+I frequently travel to China to learn (as well as spending several hours per week training online with Master Ping), focusing on Chen tai chi, qigong, push hands, and weapons.
+Chen is now an integral part of the WCA syllabus.

 In the decade or so since starting White Crane Academy I have taught many people, quite literally from all walks of life, and between the ages of 3 and 105.
 For me, everyone can benefit from what WCA has to offer.
 Age, ability, current levels of health and fitness, none of that matters when you start; I will encourage you to improve and learn at a pace that is suitable for you as an individual.

 What started out as one kung fu class with one student attending (who is actually still part of the club!) has grown into what I now consider to be a friendly and welcoming community of people from all walks of life, all benefitting together from the collective wisdom of thousands of years of martial arts and qigong practice.

 I look forward to hearing from you or meeting you in class!